How a Speedmaster and Flightmaster ended up in David Bowie’s album art

 While everyone was busy creating the cover, nobody had said anything about the inside cover.
 Boshier asked David about it.
 “You do it, just do what you like”, the singer answered.
 Boshier already knew his theme: time.
 Boshier: “I choose all pictures – the famous autopsy picture of Che Guevara, Andrea Mantegna’s painting ‘Death of Christ’, the image of a young child, a body in an autopsy room and of course the watches -because they all have to do with time, live and death, beginning and end, the circle of life”.

 That’s it?
 Is there nothing more to tell about the watches?
 It can’t be that Boshier included these remarkable watches coincidentally, only because his theme was time?
 “There is nothing more to it”, the artist confirms.
 “Not even a song on the album referring to time.
-It is pure coincidence”.
-No Omega fascination, no space- or flight- related sympathies; Bowie wasn’t a watch collector nor was Boshier.
-In fact, Boshier recalls, the reason for those watches was very practical:
+It is a pure coincidence”.
+No Omega fascination, no space- or flight-related sympathies; Bowie wasn’t a watch collector nor was Boshier.
+Boshier recalls the reason for those watches was very practical:

 “I chose them from a lot of watch pictures because I liked the double watch image and it was a good, clear photograph.
 It could have been other watches, by any brand.
 I never even knew they were Omega’s”.